Netflix/go-iomux/README.md

 ## Limitations

-Linux has no known limitation, `unixgram` is message centric and data will be read in exactly the order it was written.
-On other platforms, `NewMux` defaults to `unix` as it's the least likely to have issues.
-The non-message oriented networks don't come with the strong ordering guarantees as `unixgram`, so can occasionally see writes of order.

-The `ReadWhile` and `ReadUntil` convenience functions use newlines to avoid intermixed output caused by truncated reads.
-These limitations do not affect the order of an individual connection, so output for an individual tag is always correct.
+On platforms other than Linux, `NewMux` defaults to `unix` rather than `unixgram` as it's the least likely to have issues. `unix` is connection oriented, so doesn't come with the ordering of `unixgram`, so can occasionally see writes of order.
+To address this limitation, the `ReadWhile` and `ReadUntil` convenience functions check for new lines at the end of writes (assuming console output) to delimit writes to try and avoid the possibility of intermixed output.
+These limitations do not affect the read order of an individual connection, so output for an individual tag is always consistent.

 ### macOS